 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Both the 60D and the D810 have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the D810 was followed by the Nikon D850.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon D810 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 60D or the Nikon D810 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 60D: